Home » Mediterranean Diet » Dinner » Sizzling Spanish Garlic Shrimp Recipe in 20 Minutes

 Notes

-Estimated from standard ingredient data using: untreated raw shrimp 567 g; extra-virgin olive oil 1⁄3 cup; almonds 84 g; garlic 24 g total; parsley 30 g; high-fiber, low-sodium whole-grain bread 300 g.
+These values are approximate and may vary based on ingredients and preparation.
+Estimated using: untreated raw shrimp 567 g; extra-virgin olive oil 1/3 cup; almonds 84 g; garlic 24 g total; parsley 30 g; high-fiber, low-sodium whole-grain bread 300 g.
 Optional rubs for crostini not included.

 Leave a Reply